hepplerj/machinesvalley/introduction.md

 If you use this project for academic work, here is a suggested citation.

-> Jason Heppler, *Machines in the Valley: Growth, Conflict, and Environmental Politics in Silicon Valley*, website, code, and datasets (2018): <http://dissertation.jasonheppler.org>.
+> Jason Heppler, *Machines in the Valley: Growth, Conflict, and Environmental Politics in Silicon Valley*, website, code, and datasets (2018): <https://machinesinthevalley.org>.

 ### Project Team

-**Jason A. Heppler** is the Digital Engagement Librarian and an Assistant Professor of History at the University of Nebraska at Omaha, and a researcher with Stanford University's Spatial History Project.
-He received his Ph.D. in history from the University of Nebraska-Lincoln in 2016 and is working on his first book on environmental politics in Silicon Valley.
+**Jason A. Heppler** is the senior developer at the Roy Rosenzweig Center for History and New Media at George Mason University.
+He received his Ph.D. in history from the University of Nebraska-Lincoln in 2016 and is under contract with the University of Oklahoma Press for his book on Silicon Valley's environmental history due out in 2024.

 ### Essays, Publications, and Whitepapers

 As essays, articles, reports, and white papers are produced with research data and visualizations from this project, they will appear below.

-- My book, *Suburban by Nature: Silicion Valley and the Transformation of American Environmental Politics* is under contract with the University of Oklahoma Press and is expected to be published in 2020.
+- My book, tentatively titled *Suburban by Nature: Silicion Valley and the Transformation of American Environmental Politics*, is under contract with the University of Oklahoma Press and is expected to be published in 2020.
-- "Green Dreams, Toxic Legacies: Toward a Digital Political Ecology of Silicon Valley," *International Journal of Humanities and Arts Computing*, vol. 11, no. 1 (68-85), DOI: [10.3366/ijhac.2017.0179](http://www.euppublishing.com/doi/abs/10.3366/ijhac.2017.0179).
+- "Green Dreams, Toxic Legacies: Toward a Digital Political Ecology of Silicon Valley," *International Journal of Humanities and Arts Computing*, vol. 11, no. 1 (68-85), DOI: [10.3366/ijhac.2017.0179](https://www.euppublishing.com/doi/abs/10.3366/ijhac.2017.0179).

 ### News and Updates